Travis Kelce Player Prop Bets for the NFL Playoffs | Kansas City vs. Buffalo 1/23/2022

 Matchup vs. Buffalo

-- Against the Bills, Kelce has averaged 69.8 receiving yards per game in his four career matchups, 1.7 fewer than his over/under for Sunday's game.
+- Kelce has averaged 69.8 receiving yards per game over his four career matchups against the Bills, 0.3 more than his over/under in Sunday's game.

-- Kelce, in four matchups, had a touchdown catch three times.
-And he had multiple TDs in two of those three games.
+- Kelce has caught a touchdown pass versus the Bills three times, and had multiple TDs in two of those games.

 - Note: Kelce's stats vs. Bills date back to 2016.